Ensenada Cruise Port Guide

 Beyond its cultural sites and natural wonders, Ensenada boasts a variety of attractions that showcase the city’s vibrant spirit and diverse offerings.
 Here are some of the highlights you won’t want to miss.

-7.1 Valle de Guadalupe
+7.1 Valle de Guadalupe Ruta del Vino 35min from port

-7.2 La Bufadora
+7.2 La Bufadora 40 min from port

-8. Excursion and Tour Options
+8. Tour Options

 9. Tacos, and Street Food Highlights